HaniSource/components/guides/overview.md

 * **Full ownership over your UI**
 * **Reactive Blade components that scale**

-Built for developers who care about performance, customization, and clarity.

----

 ## Philosophy

 ### Own Your Code

 Every Fluxtor component lives in **your codebase**, not a vendor package.
 No version conflicts, no dependency hell, no hidden behavior.
 You own it.
 You control it.
 You ship it.

-### Native to the TALL Stack and even raw blade

-Fluxtor is designed from the ground up to feel natural in Laravel apps:

 ### Built for Developer Flow

 * Add any component with a simple CLI command
 * Components come fully documented and customizable
-* Everything is plain Blade, Alpine, and Tailwind nothing more
+* Everything is plain Blade, Alpine, and Tailwind—nothing more
 * No build step.
 No lock-in.
 No surprises.

 ---